-The business criteria are: net earnings or net income; operating earnings; pretax earnings; earnings per Common Share; Common Share price, including growth measures and total shareholder return; earnings before interest and taxes; earnings before interest, taxes, depreciation and/or amortization; sales or revenues, whether in general, by type of product or service, or by type of customer; gross or operating margins; return measures, including pre-tax or after-tax, before or after depreciation and amortization: return on assets, capital, investment, equity, sales or revenue; economic profit or economic value added; cash flow, including operating cash flow, free cash flow, cash flow return on equity and cash flow return on investment; productivity ratios; expense or cost targets; market share; financial ratios as provided in our credit agreements; working capital targets; including number of days) completion of acquisitions of business or companies; completion of divestitures and asset sales; safety performance, and any combination of any of the foregoing business criteria.
+The business criteria are: net earnings or net income; operating earnings; pretax earnings per Common Share; Common Share price, including growth measures and total shareholder return; earnings before interest and taxes; earnings before interest, taxes, depreciation and/or amortization; sales or revenues, whether in general, by type of product or service, or by type of customer; gross or operating margins; return measures, including pre-tax or after-tax, before or after depreciation and amortization: return on assets, capital, investment, equity, sales or revenue; economic profit or economic value added; cash flow, including operating cash flow, free cash flow return on equity and cash flow return on investment; productivity ratios; expense or cost targets; market share; financial ratios as provided in our credit agreements; working capital targets; including net working capital, inventory, accounts payable, and accounts receivable measured in absolute terms or as turnover metrics (i.e. relative to sales or cost of goods sold, including number of days) completion of acquisitions of business or companies; completion of divestitures and asset sales; safety performance, and any combination of any of the foregoing business criteria.